chrisvel/bash-mass-dir-rename/README.md

 ## Bash Mass Directory Renamer

 This script does the following actions:

 * stores all directory names to an array,
 * splits the large phrases to words
 * capitalizes the first letter
 * replaces underscores with spaces
 * renames/moves the folder

-  Execute it as `bash rename.sh`.
+Execute it as: `bash rename.sh`.

 Tested successfully on OSX.